Practical Use Cases of Neutral Atoms Quantum Computers: Graph problems

 To the best of our knowledge, the first proof of the possibility to solve the MIS on a neutral atoms device dates back to 2018 \cite{Quantum_opt_MIS}, working with a pretty straightforward implementation and the idea of improving available algorithms \cite{Combinatorial_graph_problems,Graph_Algo}.
 The developments pointed toward two main directions: the improvement of hybrid and variational algorithms and the development of techniques for mapping the graphs on the qubits register.
+Recent works have further advanced these directions by integrating quantum-informed reduction strategies \cite{qredumis} and by developing comprehensive compilation pipelines for mapping generic MIS instances onto Rydberg hardware \cite{Quantum_toolkit_rydberg}.
 This approaches will be discussed in sec. \ref{sec:graph_problems_QAOAQAA} and \ref{sec:graph_problems_wiring}, respectively.